MELON SOUR

 software, qmk, mechanical keyboard, keychron

 So I recently bought the Keychron v1 and noticed that Rtings lists it as having 20ms of input delay.
 For reference some 'gaming' keyboards advertise having a 1ms input delay and a good value seems to be less than 10ms.
-It's not that noticeable during normal use but it definitely feels a bit sluggish when playing games like Street Fighter where the responsiveness of keys matters.
+It's not that noticeable during normal use but it definitely feels a bit sluggish when playing games like Street Fighter where the responsiveness matters.
 Luckily I was able to reduce the input delay to a point where it doesn't bother me at all, here's how.
-The general gist is that the Keychron v1 runs with a software known as QMK, an opensource firmware that controls microcontrollers on keyboards.
+The general gist is that the Keychron v1 runs with a software known as QMK, an open source firmware that controls microcontrollers on keyboards.
 With some research I was able to find a pull request that modifies the code to reduce input delay and after that I simply compiled the new firmware locally and used it to flash the keyboard.
 The instructions below will be tailored for Windows though the technique itself should be possible on Mac and Linux.

-The Science
+The Theory

 Modifying QMK Code